agile-rails/agile-rails/README.md

 end
 ```

-<b>Form:</b> Agile Rails Form's purpose is to define data entry fields and actions which can be taken on data.
+<b>3.
+Form file:</b> AgileRails Form's purpose is to define data entry fields and actions which can be taken on data.
 It contains two main sections.

 <b>index:</b> Defines view on table data (data_set) and actions that can be performed on